 Puentes, the Miami-Dade Police sergeant, said her department's agricultural patrol section has cases open on 16 slaughtered horses found this year compared to 13 in 2014.
 In one case, five carcasses were discovered on a southwest Miami-Dade property owned by the South Florida Water Management District, Puentes said.
 An additional seven horses were reported stolen in the last 11 months in the county, compared to 13 last year.
 Of the 20 horses reported stolen, seven have been found slaughtered.

 But cops in Miami-Dade have not been able to make any arrests connected to the thefts and deaths of horses.
-The department simply does not have the manpower to penetrate the black market horse-meat industry, Puentes told me, noting her unit patrols an area that covers 440 square miles.
+The department simply does not have the manpower to penetrate the black market horse-meat industry, Puentes told me, noting her unit patrols an area that covers 700 square kilometers.
 "Everyone is short-staffed," she added.
 "It's not just Miami-Dade Police."

 Once concentrated in south Florida, the illegal horse-meat trade is now a statewide epidemic, warned Richard "Kudo" Couto, founder of Animal Recovery Mission, or ARM, a Miami-based organization that conducts private investigations of illegal animal slaughter.
 Since 2010, ARM's band of 15 volunteers have infiltrated dozens of open air slaughterhouses and farm where livestock are butchered illegally, they say.